gcrnet/gcrnet.github.io/_site/WhatIsThis.md

 If you need to create any new project info you need to create new .md file for a new project info and edit it.

 * _site/ <br>
 All the site information is stored in this folder.
+This directory is updated automatically.

 * assets/ <br>
 Images, CSS files that are required for the site are stored in this folder.